margallostephen/margallostephen/README.md

 ---

-<h3>🧑🏻‍💼 About Me</h3>
+<h3>🧑 About Me</h3>
-Greetings!
-My name is Stephen, and I am a recent graduate with a Bachelor of Science in Information Technology from the University of Cabuyao.
+Hello!
+I'm Stephen, a Bachelor of Science in Information Technology graduate from the University of Cabuyao.

-- 👨‍💻 I am currently looking for opportunities to start my career as an entry-level backend or full stack web developer.
+- 👨‍💻 I am currently working as IT Programmer at Prima Tech Phils,.
+Inc.

 - 😄 Fun fact The first programming language I learned was **Java**.